 - Bad police lineups may steer the witness

-At Kammen & Moudy, our attorneys understand the challenges of overcoming bad witness testimony.
+At Kammen & Moudy, LLC, our attorneys understand the challenges of overcoming bad witness testimony.
 We understand the impact it can have, so we work hard to make sure juries see—and feel—the bigger picture.